splintered-reality/py_trees/CONTRIBUTING.md

 ## Development Environment

-Short of having a poetry environment of your own, you can make use of github's codespaces.
+Short of having a virtual environment environment of your own, you can make use of github's codespaces.

 Refer to the [README - Getting Started](../README.md#geting-started) for details.